17prince/Shortener-Url/readme.md

 # Shortener Url

 This shortener url API creates short url like bitly.com.
-Is is sample project how this url shortener works.
+It is sample project how this url shortener works.
 It is a Nodejs project with MongoDB.
 Package Used: